Huang-Libo/Notebook/Swift/LanguageGuide/Properties.md

 > **NOTE**:
 >
-> - Global constants and variables are always computed lazily, in a similar manner to [Lazy Stored Properties](#12-lazy-stored-properties).
-Unlike lazy stored properties, global constants and variables don’t need to be marked with the `lazy` modifier.
+> - Global constants and variables are *always* computed lazily, in a similar manner to [Lazy Stored Properties](#12-lazy-stored-properties).
+Unlike lazy stored properties, global constants and variables do *not* need to be marked with the `lazy` modifier.
 > - Local constants and variables are never computed lazily.

-You can apply a property wrapper to a local stored variable, but not to a global variable or a computed variable.
-For example, in the code below, myNumber uses SmallNumber as a property wrapper.
+You can apply a property wrapper to a *local stored variable*, but not to a *global variable* or a *computed variable*.
+For example, in the code below, `myNumber` uses `SmallNumber` as a property wrapper.

 ```swift
 func someFunction() {